CoPokBl/SnekButItEatRam/README.md

 WARNING: This will take up 1GB of RAM everytime you die, use at your own risk!

 ## Wtf is this
-This snake game but when you die it takes 1 gb of RAM
+This snake game but when you die it takes 1 GB of RAM

 ## Why!?!?!
 Why not, I was bored